Tag Archive > Hideo Nomo

 • The first round is lottery-based, where every team may select the same player.
 In the event that more than one team selects the same player, the right to negotiate with that specific player will be determined by a drawing (Scene from 1989 Draft: Hideo Nomo) (Scene from 1992 Draft: Hideki Matsui)

-• Beyond the first pick, the draft continues in the waiver style, which is based on the final standings from the previous season.
+• After the first round, the draft continues in the waiver style, which is based on the final standings from the previous season.
 The last place teams will select first and so on.
 The last place team from the league which won the All-Star series will select first.
 If the All-Star series was a split by the two teams, who gets the first pick will be determined by the run difference in the two games.

 The Draft is complete when 120 players total have been selected or if every team indicates they are finished selecting players.
 However foreign players and independent league players being drafted will not be included in the 120 players… So one team may end up with more players selected than another, usually depending on financial reasons or the strength of the draft class.
 Many changes are waiting to happen with the restrictions of the draft and we shall see what will really be the impact of Junichi Tazawa opting out of the NPB Draft in 2008.